Divorce Law in Florida, Everything You Need to Know

 Florida Terms for a Divorce

 In Florida, the legal process of ending a marriage is technically called Dissolution of Marriage; however, it is commonly referred to as divorce.
-To get divorced in Florida, you must file a petition for dissolution of marriage with the clerk of court in your county and serve your spouse with the papers.
+To get divorced in Florida, you must file a petition for dissolution of marriage with the court clerk in your county and serve your spouse with the papers.
 Depending on how your case ultimately proceeds, you may resolve your divorce with an agreement or by having a trial before a Circuit Judge.

 What is Simplified Dissolution